SpeedyWeather/SpeedyWeather.jl/docs/src/examples_2D.md

 orography = EarthOrography(spectral_grid)
 ```

-It will read the orography from file as shown, and there are some smoothing options too, but let's not change them.
+It will read the orography from file as shown (only at `initialize!(model)`), and there are some smoothing
+options too, but let's not change them.
 Same as before, create a model, initialize into a simulation, run.
-This time directly for 12 days so that we can
-compare with the last plot
+This time directly for 12 days so that we can compare with the last plot

 ```@example galewsky_setup
 model = ShallowWaterModel(; spectral_grid, orography, initial_conditions)